wxt-dev/examples/examples/vue-storage-composable/README.md

 ---
-name: Vue Overlay
+name: Vue Storage Composable
-description: Show a simple overlay in the top right corner of every website.
+description: Create a composable for managing a value in storage.
 ---

 ```sh
 pnpm i
 pnpm dev
 ```

+Then open the popup.
+The background increments the value in storage, and the popup displays the value.